-In addition to land use changes, the near total regional collapse of Ulmus distributions provides another case in which human agency (in this case, accidentally introduced Dutch elm disease) has affected distributions through near extirpation (Barnes 1979), although reintroduction efforts are underway.
-Castanea dentata was also effectively wiped out by chestnut blight, with reintroduction efforts underway, and Tsuga canadensis and Fraxinus spp. are now experiencing rapid mortality due to exotic pests.
-These pathogen-induced changes in tree distributions do not align neatly with the land use/climate attribution index described here, but they do fall under a broader set of vegetation changes caused by anthropogenic changesfactors, both inadvertent and intentional.
+In addition to land use changes, the near total regional collapse of Ulmus distributions provides another mechanism by which human agency (accidentally introduced Dutch elm disease) has affected distributions through near extirpation (Barnes 1979).
+Castanea dentata was also effectively wiped out by chestnut blight, with reintroduction efforts underway, and Tsuga canadensis and Fraxinus spp. are now experiencing rapid mortality due to exotic pests (Castello et al. 1995, Schlarbaum et al. 1997).
+These pathogen-induced changes in tree distributions point to a broader set of vegetation changes caused by anthropogenic changes, both inadvertent and intentional.

-Some of these apparent shifts in climate niches may be due to differences in sampling design rather than to actual shifts in species distributions.
-In particular, the FIA dataset may be underrepresenting tree distributions in unforested or semi-forested regions.
-If so, estimates of forest loss (Figure 3) and niche shifts (Figures 4 & 5) may be overestimated, in particular along the warmest and driest region of the tree distributions in the Midwest.
-Regardless of cause, the differences between the PLS and FIA tree distributions are important for distributional modeling because FIA data provides the most detailed and most widely used source of tree distributional data over the entire contiguous United States (Bell et al. 2014, Nieto-Lugilde et al. 2015, Wang et al. 2016).
-Hence, any incompleteness in the representation of realized climate niches based on FIA data that are affecting this study should also affect ecological assessments that are based on FIA data.
-As improvements in remote sensing and statistical reconstructions of past forested landscapes improve it may become possible to fully explore this issue, but at present the extent of the problem is unclear, although this contribution points to possible effects of incomplete sampling.

-Artifacts of the choice of climate normal (1995 - 2014) for the modern data mean an exaggerated effect for tmax, however, supplemental analysis shows that the patterns of change for the other variables, tmin, tdiff and pann remain robust.
-Analysis using pollen-based climate reconstruction shows significant shifts in pollen-climate relationships (Jacques et al. 2008) following Euro-American settlement in the region providing further support that modern vegetaton-climate relationships have changed since settlement.

 Anthropogenic agency may also be extending the range of some tree species, for example, as a result of irrigation or landscaping care within urban or rural locations that might otherwise not support forest cover (Brazel et al. 2000, Groffman et al. 2014).
 Human agency may also support the extension of forest ecosystems at historical range margins, or preserve historical range margins from land use conversion to agriculture as windrows, or isolated woodlots.
 Detailed sampling of tree species, particularly in urban and agricultural environments beyond the current expected range limits of species, may provide better representation of species' fundamental climate niches or tolerance niches (Sax et al. 2013).
-However, usage of species distributional data from highly managed ecosystems must account for the intensive management that may be required to maintain species beyond their realized niche.